-Story after story continues to emerge from the Church of sexual abuse committed by men in positions of religious power.
+Story after story of sexual abuse committed by men, in positions of religious power, have continued to emerge from the Church.
 Although the scenarios of abuse vary, one thing that is consistent in nearly every story is there was someone who knew about it and who could have done something to stop it but did not.
 Our heart breaks when we consider how many of these atrocities could have been averted through the simple actions of an advocate—an intercessor.

 This rampant unchecked homogenous exploitation forces us to ask why this is going on—what is happening inside the culture of the Church that has allowed this sickness to fester?
 The only way to explain these widespread instances of sexual abuse is a culture of complicity and passivity towards perpetrators—a culture that prizes self-preservation, secrecy, and loyalty over truth, transparency, and justice.

 Wolves in sheep’s clothing are being enabled to destroy the lives of the innocent because people are choosing to look the other way.
 In many cases, the complicity is overt and in others, it happens because those in the Church have made idols of their leaders and refuse to believe they have been conned with a false image of piety.
 Regardless of the motivation behind it, in both scenarios turning a blind eye is an abomination.

 The Church needs to tear its collective robes and sit in sackcloth and ashes because of what has been allowed to happen under its watch.